 14. More Widely Available Than Class A or Class B RVs

-If you’re looking to purchase a Class C motorhome, then you are in luck, because you are more likely to find a Class C motorhome for sale than you are to find a Class A or B motorhome for sale.
+If you’re looking to purchase a Class C motorhome, then you are in luck, because you are more likely to find a Class C RV for sale than you are to find a Class A or B motorhome for sale.

 The table below depicts the RV shipments compared and contrasted between December of 2017 and December of 2018.
 You will find that compared to Class A motorhomes and Class B motorhomes, Class C motorhomes have significantly more shipments.
 This is because there is a bigger demand for them.
 And if we all learned anything in economics class senior year of high school, it’s that the bigger the demand is, the larger the supply will become.